javos65/H7Video-Extension-with-Canvas-and-Sprite/README.md

 ### Functions added

-*CanvasAll_Init()* : initialises video with Canvas and Sprite Area. currently not dybnamic, but adaptable in the .h setup/ *CanvasAll_DrawFrames()* : draws all frames - Canvas + transparant Sprite to the current DSI video buffer, and sends buffer for display/
+*CanvasAll_Init()* : initialises video with Canvas and Sprite Area. currently not dybnamic, but adaptable in the .h setup\
+*CanvasAll_DrawFrames()* : draws all frames - Canvas + transparant Sprite to the current DSI video buffer, and sends buffer for display\

 *Canvas_DrawImage(G_image imagename)* : draw G_image to Canvas-buffer
 *Sprite_DrawImage(G_image imagename)* : draw G_image to Sprite-buffer